 Adults aged 60 years and over who are able to stand upright and have been diagnosed with OH.

 All participants attend three study visits.
 On the first visit, participants undergo a range of tests in order to assess the severity of their OH symptoms and blood pressure drop when standing assessed.
 On the second visit, participants receive four treatments in a random order, with a 10 minute rest between treatments.
 The first treatment involves wearing compression stockings (tight stockings) on the lower legs.
 The second treatment involves having the abdomen compressed using a special binder.
 The third treatment involves having the abdomen and legs compressed.
 The fourth treatment involves tensing/contracting the muscles in the legs and buttocks (physical counter-manoeuvres).
 Each treatment lasts for about 10 minutes and patients are asked to stand up for three minutes afterwards, when they have their blood pressure drop measured.
 On the third study visit, participants are interviewed about their experiences of the different treatments.

 What are the possible benefits and risks of participating?

-There are no direct benefits of participating, however the results will help improve knowledge about which non-drug therapies for OH are worthy of further evaluation in a clinical trial to help develop a way of helping people stick to the therapies in the long term.
+There are no direct benefits of participating, but the results will help improve knowledge about which non-drug therapies for OH are worthy of further evaluation in a clinical trial to help develop a way of helping people stick to the therapies in the long term.
 There are no notable risks of participating although for some participants giving up their time to take part may be inconvenient.